-If you are currently using Checkout by Amazon (CBA), please be aware that we are discontinuing the service.
+If you are currently using Checkout by Amazon (CBA), please be aware that we have discontinued the service.
 If you would like to continue using Amazon Payments, we encourage you to migrate to Amazon Pay.

 The sections below provide answers to your questions about migrating to Amazon Pay:

 - Brands, marks, and marketing

 What important dates do I need to know?

 - On April 1, 2017, your customers will no longer be able to place orders on your website using Checkout by Amazon (CBA).

 - You will have until August 1, 2017 to ship all of your orders that were placed with CBA.